renalmri-org/website.github.io/_news/2026_05_18_Newsletter.md

 The Renal MRI Study Group met on Sunday, May 10th, in a joint business meeting with the MRI in Drug Research Study Group.
 The 2025-2026 Chair of the Renal MRI study group, Dr. Octavia Bane, presented an overview of the group’s activities in 2025, a recommended Walk-Through-the-Week of ISMRM 2026 presentations, introduced the Trainee Abstract Competition, and the new group leadership.
 The ISMRM Renal MRI Study group will be led in 2026-2027 by Dr. Iosif A Mendichovszky as Chair, Prof. Sue Francis as Secretary, and Dr. Rebeca Echeverria-Chasco as Trainee Representative.
 Prof. Sue Francis led a joint discussion of the two study groups, on the topic “Which MRI biomarker is ready for FDA/EMA qualification, similar to TKV in ADPKD?”.
 The study groups plan to organise joint virtual workshops in the future.

 The Renal Study Group members voted among 5 finalists in the Trainee Abstract Competition.
-Congratulations to our winers and finalists, all members of renalMRI.org!
+Congratulations to our winners and finalists, all members of renalMRI.org!

 **First Prize**